-In collaboration with the SM Police Department and Alcohol Beverage Control, we have conducted the Minor Decoy operation at twelve stores in Santa Maria using two FBSMV youth group members, which resulted in one citation at BevMo.
-In previous decoy operations, this store passed the compliance checks, however this exhibits that decoy operations need to be consistent to ensure that stores remain in compliance.
-We hosted the Licensee Education on Alcohol and Drugs (LEAD) Training where 23 local alcohol licensees received up-to-date information on laws and liabilities regarding sales to minors.
+In addition, FBSMV collaborated with the Santa Maria Police Department and Alcohol Beverage Control to conduct the Minor Decoy operation at twelve stores using two FBSMV youth group members.
+This effort resulted in one citation at BevMo.
+Additionally, they hosted the Licensee Education on Alcohol and Drugs (LEAD) Training, providing 23 local alcohol licensees with up-to-date information on laws and liabilities concerning sales to minors.

 Tobacco Use Prevention Education (TUPE)

 Fighting Back Santa Maria Valley is determined to halt tobacco use in the region.
 They assist 20 school districts in strengthening existing Tobacco Use Prevention Education (TUPE) programs to tackle the alarming 12% smoking rate among teens in Santa Barbara County.

 To achieve this goal, Fighting Back conducts biannual training sessions for TUPE coordinators.
 These four-hour meetings provide essential updates on tobacco education, prevention, and intervention, along with California Healthy Kids Survey topics.
 They also offer assistance for special campaigns, signage, and youth leadership activities to reduce smoking and tobacco use in children.